qcif/rdsi-arms/documentation-site/src/documents/configuration-guides/config-notifications.html.md

 ```
 ##Email notifications

 Email notifications can be sent when conditions are met, e.g. a request changes state.
-The system runs notifications as a scheduled job.
-The job is configued in a file with conditions and actions.
+The system runs some notifications as a scheduled job.
+The job is configured in a file with conditions and actions.
 The details of **conditions** and **actions** are defined in different files.
 The definition of actions including the configuration of connecting STMP server and templates of email.

+There is also notifications created as part of transformer process.
+The configuration of those notifications, mainly mail server and templates are the same as the previous.
+See related documents about setting up transformer especially using [transformer-scripting engine](https://github.com/the-fascinator-contrib/plugin-transformer-scripting).

 ### Job configuration

 Email notifications are managed as a house-kepping job defined in the section of `houseKeeping/config/jobs` in system-config.json.
 In the example below, it is named as `email-notification`:

 ```javascript
 "houseKeeping": {